ChorusProspective/lesmis/README.md

 **Question 1**:

+For a given node in the graph, its **weighted degree** is the sum of the weightsof all links connected to the node.

-Write a program to compute the weighted degree of each node of the graph, and order the nodes by their weighted degree.
+Write a program to compute the **weighted degree** of each node of the graph, and order the nodes by their weighted degree.
 The program should print its output to stdout in the following format

 highest scoring node name:          score second highest scoring node name:   score